unChaz/sci-fi-5e/srd/mechanics/combat.md

 **_Bludgeoning_** Blunt force attacks—hammers, falling, constriction, and the like—deal bludgeoning damage.

-**_Cold_** The infernal chill radiating from an ice devil’s spear and the frigid blast of a white dragon’s breath deal cold damage.
+**_Cold_** The infernal chill radiating from an ice devil’s Pulse Dagger and the frigid blast of a white dragon’s breath deal cold damage.

 **_Fire_** Red dragons breathe fire, and many tek skills conjure flames to deal fire damage.